n7tae/mspot/README.md

 This open-source project will build an M17-only repeater or hot-spot for amateur radio.
 The design goals for this project include:
 - **Easy to build**: Because the *mspot* repeater is a single application and is complete.
 It includes a novel M17 gateway that can connect to both M17 and URF reflectors.
 - **Easy to configure**: With a single, self contained application, there is just a single configuration file, and the project builds an additional program, *inicheck*, that will intelligently analyze your ini file and reports any problems it finds.
 - **Easy to use**: *mspot* includes many RF-base commands to manage its connection state and responds to commands with voice messages, making *mspot* ideal for a mobile, smart-phone tethered repeater.
+I am hoping it is also useful to sight-impaired hams.
 - **Minimum executable size**: *mspot* is tiny, especially when you compare it to the multi-mode alternatives.
 - **Excellent reliability**: You'll be the judge of that.
 Try it and find out.

-It should support most any MMDVM-type modem because a significant portion of the project is based on a stripped-down version of G4KLX Jonathan Naylor's [MMDVMHost](https://github.com/g4klx/MMDVMHost).
+It should support most any MMDVM-type modem because a significant portion of the project is based on a stripped-down earlyer version of G4KLX Jonathan Naylor's [MMDVMHost](https://github.com/g4klx/MMDVMHost).
 Unlike MMDVMHost, this project does not support any display device.
 It also does not support file locking, transparent port, or remote control.

 This project will build *mspot*, a single executable program that has a built-in M17 gateway that will connect to both M17 reflectors and URF reflectors.
 The gateway portion of *mspot* is unique.
 It doesn't use the popular *time-slice* method characterized by a `clock()` routine, but rather uses a kind of *pass the baton* control scheme.